armijnhemel/proximity_matcher_webservice/README.md

 that have already been vetted or cleared by an open source software compliance team or security audit team.

+This tool should not be used in production as is but should server as an example of how to do these things.

 ## TLSH and exact matches

+TLSH stands for "Trendmicro Locality Sensitive Hash" and, as the name implies, it is a locality sensitive hash (LSH).
+Whereas regular cryptographic hashes such as MD5 or SHA256 were designed in such a way that changing a single byte would result in vastly different hashes (barring some edge cases) TLSH was designed in such a way that similar files generate similar hashes, making it possible to compute a distance between the two hashes (and thus files).

+With regular cryptographic hashes it is only possible to answer the question "are these two files identical?" but with TLSH it is possible to answer the question "how close are these two files?" as well.

 ## Vantage Point Trees, HAC-T and other related work